flexie/eas-4803-8803-ccs/docs/homework.md

 During the course you will work on the following excercises

 1. A first look at seismic data.
+[Exercise 1](Assignments/Exercise1.md)

 1. NMO correction and velocity analysis